AFLplusplus/AFLplusplus/docs/INSTALL.md

 This image is automatically generated when a push to the stable repo happens.
 You will find your target source code in `/src` in the container.

+Note: you can also pull `aflplusplus/aflplusplus:dev` which is the most current development state of AFL++.

 If you want to build AFL++ yourself, you have many options.
 The easiest choice is to build and install everything: